 It's essential to reward your employees for their contributions to the company, whether it's in the form of formal recognition or tangible rewards.
 Many organizations have realized the value of positive reinforcement and have made a point of incorporating it into their corporate cultures.
 Even a little recognition can go a long way towards motivating your employees and generating pride in their work.
 The problem is that formal reward or recognition of established employees—your company's mentors, for example—often goes undeclared.
 It's not surprising, really; these employees have earned their places in the company, are self-sufficient, and need a little direction.
 They already know they're appreciated, right?

-No matter how established we are or how successful we’ve been in our careers, we all need to be reminded from time to time that we are assets to the companies we work for.
-An employee acting as a mentor to other employees is especially valuable to the company, since they most likely have extensive knowledge and experience, good interpersonal skills, and strong loyalties to the organization.
-Mentors contribute to the overall growth of the company, both through their own work and the work they do with mentees.
-Their commitment is such that they are willing to invest their time and energy in developing the future workforce of the company.
-These are not employees you want to ignore or take for granted, but who should be recognized on a regular basis for their hard work and dedication.
+Well, not necessarily.
+No matter how established we are or how successful we've been in our careers, we all need to be reminded from time to time that we are assets to the companies we work for.
+An employee acting as a mentor to other employees is precious since they most likely have extensive knowledge and experience, good interpersonal skills, and strong loyalties to the organization.
+Mentors contribute to the company's overall growth, both through their work and their work with mentees.
+Their commitment is such that they are willing to invest their time and energy in developing the company's future workforce.
+These are not employees you want to ignore or take for granted but should be recognized regularly for their hard work and dedication.

-As we stated earlier, mentors can be rewarded through formal recognition or tangible rewards (such as monetary rewards), tokens of recognition (like a personalized plaque or pin), or bonus days off.
+As we stated earlier, mentors can be rewarded through formal recognition or tangible rewards (such as monetary rewards), credit tokens (like a personalized plaque or pin), or bonus days off.
 Further examples might include:

-- A company-wide email at year-end recognizing the employee for their hard work and contributions throughout the year.
+- A company-wide email at year-end recognizes the employee for their hard work and contributions throughout the year.

-- A profile piece in a company newsletter or website, highlighting a mentor’s work and the value they bring to the company.
+- A profile piece in a company newsletter or website highlights a mentor's work and the value they bring to the company.